 Teachers are responsible and accountable for the progress and development of pupils in their class.
-High quality, personalised differentiated teaching is the first step in responding to pupils who may have SEND.
+High quality, personalised adapted teaching is the first step in responding to pupils who may have SEND.
 The majority of pupils can make progress through such teaching.
-Teachers are responsible for the planning, delivering and reviewing of provision for SEND pupils including responsibility for IEPs.
+Teachers are responsible for the planning, delivering and reviewing of provision for SEND pupils including responsibility for provision plans and mapss.